MakeSchool-Tutorials/Ramp-Level-0/P03-Objects/content.md

 - Use all 5 properties on each creature
 - Make the creatures stay with the cloud in both the `x` and `y` directions.

+It should look like your two creatures are staying in the same place on the cloud as you move the mouse around:

 ![cloud creatures](assets/cloud_creatures.png "cloud creatures")

 # Challenge 4: Click to change the sky color